jshiell/piwaverf/README.md

 ## Usage

 This is at a very early stage at present.
-However, you can use `piwaverf.py` to pair and turn a light on/off.
-With the current code, place the switch into pairing mode (hold both buttons until it begines to flash) and then run `piwaverf.py`.
+However, you can use it to pair and turn a light on/off.
+With the current code, place the switch into pairing mode (hold both buttons until it begines to flash) and then run `main.py`.
 It will pair the light to the hard-coded transmitter and unit ID.
-Running it a second time will turn the light on.
-Change `COMMAND` to `0` and run again to turn it off.
+Running it after pairing will result in the light turning on, and then turning off 10 seconds later.

 ## References